wimlds/nyc-2018-scikit-sprint/README.md

 - We will go over pull requests at beginning of event

 ### 2. Join [Gitter](https://gitter.im)
 Gitter is an open source instant messaging and chat room system for developers and users of GitHub repositories.
+You can use your GitHub ID to sign in.

 Join the scikit-learn Gitter community
 * [scikit-learn](https://gitter.im/scikit-learn/home)